CS-271/CS-271.github.io/reading.md

 What kind of papers will we be covering in this course?
 In short, different types of visualization research.
 Here is a short medium post about ['What is visualization research?'](https://medium.com/multiple-views-visualization-research-explained/what-is-visualization-research-what-should-it-be-8840a9ba658).

+The Harvard library provides a way to [get access to an article behind a paywall](https://library.harvard.edu/services-tools/check-harvard-library-bookmark).

 ### Expectations:
 Here are some guidelines about what we will expect from you in this class: